Linear spawning/rearing habitat model

 • channel width or discharge (depending on modelling requirments and/or data availability)

-• feature type (spawning or rearing occurs in stream / wetland / lake etc)
+• feature type (whether spawning/rearing occurs in stream / wetland / lake etc)

 Per species threshold values for stream gradient and discharge/channel width are noted (and can be adjusted) in the file parameters_habitat_thresholds.csv.